-- † Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
-Returns assume income dividends and other distributions, if any, were reinvested.
-Results represent past performance and do not indicate future results.
-Current returns may be lower or higher than the performance data quoted.
-Investment returns and principal will fluctuate and shares, when redeemed, may be worth more or less than original cost.
-Total return would have been lower if Management had not reimbursed and/or waived certain expenses.
-The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown. - ^ The class action proceeds listed in Note A of the Notes to Financial Statements had no impact on the Fund's total return for the year ended December 31, 2020.
-The class action proceeds received in 2019, 2018 and 2017 had no impact on the Fund's total returns for the years ended December 31, 2019, 2018 and 2017, respectively. - In May 2016, the Fund's custodian, State Street, announced that it had identified inconsistencies in the way in which the Fund was invoiced for categories of expenses, particularly those deemed "out-of-pocket" costs, from 1998 through November 2015, and refunded to the Fund certain expenses, plus interest, determined to be payable to the Fund for the period in question.
+- @ Calculated based on the average number of shares outstanding during each fiscal period. - In May 2016, the Fund's custodian, State Street, announced that it had identified inconsistencies in the way in which the Fund was invoiced for categories of expenses, particularly those deemed "out-of-pocket" costs, from 1998 through November 2015, and refunded to the Fund certain expenses, plus interest, determined to be payable to the Fund for the period in question.
 These amounts were refunded to the Fund by State Street during the year ended December 31, 2017.
-These amounts had no impact on the Fund's total returns for the year ended December 31, 2017. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee and/or if the Fund had not received refunds, plus interest, from State Street noted in ‡ above for custodian out-of-pocket expenses previously paid during the year ended December 31, 2017.
-Management did not reimburse or waive fees during the fiscal periods shown for Class I. - § After repayment of expenses previously reimbursed and/or fees previously waived by Management, as applicable.
-Had the Fund not made such repayments, the annualized ratios of net expenses to average net assets would have been:
+These amounts had no impact on the Fund's total return for the year ended December 31, 2017. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee and /or if the Fund had not received refunds, plus interest, from State Street noted in ‡ above for custodian out-of-pocket expenses previously paid during the year ended December 31, 2017.
+Management did not reimburse or waive fees during the fiscal periods shown for Class I. - β The custodian expenses refund noted in ‡ above is non-recurring and is included in these ratios.
+Had the Fund not received the refund, the annualized ratio of net expenses to average net assets and the annualized ratio of net investment income/(loss) to average net assets would have been: